 Often I lament how dilute my efforts can be when my curiosities and impulses spread over such an expanse.
 But all the same, one feeds another and yet another, so what comes out is no less the product of this subterranean soup, if not somewhat schizophrenic.

 And much of what comes out has remained in the shadows because of a constant awareness that nothing is new under the sun.
 Sometimes this plagues me more than it should.

 But there’s a point where you have to give yourself permission.

 The digital age has not helped.
 90% of the worlds stored data has been created in the last two years.

 But life requires that we play along with so many constructs that we may disagree with in principle.
 Not to do so can mean an uphill trudge.
 Its a world in which fewer and fewer conscious choices need to be made.
 We don’t even have to use our brains to get from A to B anymore.
-And I don’t think its a stretch to say that can apply in every facet of daily life if we want it to.
-By now this self surveilling auto pilot reality is a given - so much so that there are now apps to combat the effects of living like this.
+And I don’t think its a stretch to say this can apply in every facet of daily life if we want it to.
+By now this self surveilling auto pilot reality is so normal that there are apps to combat the effects of living like this.

 The most essential part though, is learning by doing - sometimes for long concentrated periods, sometimes in ways that may seem reckless.
 But even within recklessness are crumbs of theory and some amount of self preservation.
 I’m guilty of dismantling part of my car and then finding I'm unable to retrace my steps.
 Similarly, I have ingested substances only for the purpose of observing the effects, testing a theory to better understand my own biology.
 These may seem like missteps, but really they’re just steps on a very circuitous path.